OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 ## Model structure
 OceanBioME BGC models are `struct`s of type `ContinuousFormBiogeochemistry`, which is of abstract type `AbstractContinuousFormBiogeochemistry` from Oceananigans.
 In Oceananigans this describes BGC models which are continuous (depend continuously on ``x``, ``y``, and ``z``) rather than discrete (depending on ``i``, ``j``, ``k``).
 This simplifies the implementation of BGC models as forcing and sinking are very simple to define and add to tracers, and then Oceananigans handles the rest.

 OceanBioME's `ContinuousFormBiogeochemistry` adds a layer on top of this which makes adding [light attenuation models](@ref light), [sediment](@ref sediment), and [biologically active particles](@ref individuals).
 This is because `ContinuousFormBiogeochemistry` has parameters in which the types of these components are stored.
-This means that the model components will automatically be integrated with the BGC model without having to add new methods various Oceananigans functions as you otherwise will have.
+This means that the model components will automatically be integrated with the BGC model without having to add new methods to various Oceananigans functions as you otherwise will have.

 ## Implementing a model